Watoto-Lubowa/LubowaMorphRegistration/SERVER_DEPLOYMENT_GUIDE.md

    cat ~/.ssh/github_deploy_key
    ```
    Copy the entire output including `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`

+   **Important**: When pasting into GitHub Secrets:
+   - Include the full key with headers and footers
+   - Preserve all line breaks
+   - Don't add extra spaces or formatting

 ## Server Configuration